ChristopherRogers1991/python-challenges/lights-out/README.md

 Note that while the gui works, I am not a tkinter expert, and I may be doing stupid things in the code.
-It isn't necessarily the best code to reference to make your own gui, and is provided simply to make the game a little more fun to play (vs playing on the text version).
+It isn't necessarily the best code to reference to make your own gui, and is provided simply to make the game a little more fun to play (vs playing the text version).

 # Support Development